General info Last updated: 2026-03-21

 1. Open a glossary in InterpretBank Desktop.

-2. In InterpretBank Desktop, select the menu AI Tools | Open InterpretBank ASR | With current glossary, or
+2. In InterpretBank Desktop, select the menu AI Tools | Open InterpretBank ASR Cloud | With current glossary, or

 3. In the WebApp, open the actions menu for a glossary and select Lookup with ASR.